 Examination/PhD Comprehensive Examination

-As students are finishing their required coursework, they should have a good idea of the way their courses and ideas are coalescing around a given general field and a specific problem within that field.
+As students are finishing their required coursework, they should have a clear sense of how their courses and ideas are coalescing around a given general field and a specific problem within that field.
 Courses taken outside the department, as well as work in the related field, should fit into this pattern.
 As this specification of interest toward the area of the dissertation takes place, the student should constitute a Doctoral Committee consisting of five graduate faculty members (one of whom must come from outside the student's department) who will guide the student's work.
 One of these faculty members will serve as the Director and take responsibility for co-coordinating the work of this ad hoc Doctoral Committee.
 Once the Doctoral Committee is formed and approved by the Graduate School, the student will begin to prepare for the PhD Comprehensive Examination.
 Working in consultation with the Director and other members of the Doctoral Committee, the student will formulate a dissertation topic.
-The students will prepare a list of primary texts pertaining to that topic, and a further list of secondary materials composed of critical and theoretical texts intended to inform the student's approach to the dissertation topic.
+The student will prepare a list of primary texts pertaining to that topic, and a further list of secondary materials composed of critical and theoretical texts intended to inform the student's approach to the dissertation topic.
 Those two lists will be circulated to the Doctoral Committee before the Comprehensive Examination.
-The examination itself will consist of one substantial essay (the equivalent of a 30-page seminar paper) followed by an oral examination.
+The examination itself will consist of one substantial essay followed by an oral examination.
 The essay will focus on the dissertation topic.
 The student will have two weeks to write the essay.
 Once that essay is written, the Doctoral Committee will conduct the oral part of the examination as a discussion of material covered in the essay, material on the two reading lists, as well as matters pertaining to the general direction of the dissertation and the approach that the student propose to take therein.
 Normally the Comprehensive Examination should be taken at the end of the student's second year in the PhD program (for students continuing from CU's MA program) or at the end of the third year in the program (for students entering from other MA programs).
 In both cases, that allows the student a full year of independent study after the conclusion of course requirements.
 Upon successful completion of the PhD exams, students normally spend the next two years writing a dissertation.

 PhD Dissertation

 The PhD dissertation must be based upon original scholarship and demonstrate mature scholarship and critical judgment as well as familiarity with the tools and methods of research.
 It should make a worthwhile contribution to knowledge in the student's special field.
 Students are advised to familiarize themselves thoroughly with the various Graduate School rules governing the format and deadlines for the dissertation.
-The dissertation is normally written in English but it is also possible to write in French; the language of the dissertation should be approved by the student's committee.
+The dissertation is normally written in English, but it is also possible to write in French; the language of the dissertation should be approved by the student's committee.

 Oral Defense of the Dissertation